|

 at the Clinton White House, Janet Reno's Justice Department,

 and Louis Freeh's FBI.
-The grand jury, which had been empaneled
+The grand jury,

-in June 1997 to investigate the 1995 Oklahoma City bombing, held the
+investigate the 1995 Oklahoma City

-potential for exposing the massive bungling, corruption, cover-up, obstruction of justice, destruction of evidence, and
+cover-up, obstruction of justice, destruction of

-jury's report showed once again the awesome power of the federal apparatus
+prosecuted.
+But the jury's report showed once again the awesome power

-especially since the advent of the Clinton regime to
+of the federal apparatus especially since the advent of the Clinton regime to

 smother truth and subvert justice.
 Ignoring mountains of